 Gunawan Kartapranata, CC BY-SA 3.0, via Wikimedia Commons

-WARR Juanda International Airport IFR
+WARR Juanda International Airport VFR

 About Juanda International Airport

-Currently, Juanda International Airport is the hub of Batik Air and Citilink, focus city of Garuda Indonesia, and the operating base of Indonesia AirAsia, Lion Air, Super Air Jet, and Wings Air along with Jakarta's Soekarno–Hatta International Airport.
+Currently, Juanda International Airport is the hub of Batik Air, focus city of Garuda Indonesia, and the operating base of Citilink, Lion Air, and Super Air Jet along with Jakarta's Soekarno–Hatta International Airport.
 Juanda International Airport will become one of the main airports in Indonesia for ASEAN Open skies.

 In 2014, Juanda International Airport becomes the world's tenth best in Airport Service Quality by Airport Council International among 79 airports with passengers capacity between 5-15 million a year.